ARC diary archive

 Please note this is not an ARCWORLD sponsored event.

 January 3-4, New Delhi Workshop for Faith in Food

 The third workshop round the world to set up the new Faith in Food movement which emerged as one of the key new programmes coming out of the ARC/UNDP Windsor Castle Celebration in November 2009.

 January 14-15, Water Schools Workshop

 Steering workshop for ARC's Water Schools programme.
 See www.waterschools.org for details of the ongoing work.

 January 20, The Jewish New Year for Trees

 The New Year for Trees is the season for Jewish communities planting and blessing trees and giving thought to the essential role trees play in our lives.

-This year the City of Jerusalem, one of the pilot Green Pilgrim Cities in the new programme assisted by ARC, is preparing a Tree Charter which will be signed by public institutions and individuals.
 The 2011 New Year for Trees will be particularly poignant, remembering the forest blaze which swept away some 10,000 acres of the Carmel Forest in Israel, taking 50 lives in December 2010.

 Past diary entries, from April 2008. are available in the ARC Diary archive